-We've identified the following opportunities as particularly relevant to applicants for our postgraduate programmes.
+We have identified the following opportunities as particularly relevant to applicants for our postgraduate programmes.
 All queries to be directed to the organisation offering the scholarship.
+Note: Legal statements.

 The standard annual tuition fees for MA Social Policy, MA Comparative and International Social Policy, MRes Social Policy, MRes Social Work and PhD students can be found on the University Postgraduate Fees page.

 Fees quoted are for one year of study only and are subject to increase in subsequent years.
 The University reserves the right to alter the level of fee.

 Students studying the Online Masters Programmes in Public Policy and Management (including MPA) should refer to the Online Programmes tab.

 We welcome applications from overseas graduates, although 3 years UK residence is required to be eligible to apply for a NHSBSA bursary to pay your fees and living expenses, see further details.
 If English is not your first language please see the specific MA Social Work English language requirements.